-Based in Tyler, the attorneys at Negem & Worthington help clients throughout East Texas who have been injured in auto accidents, including drunk driving accidents, recover the full compensation to which they are entitled.
+Based in Tyler, the attorneys at Negem & Worthington help clients throughout Smith County who have suffered injuries in auto accidents, including drunk driving accidents, recover the full compensation to which they are entitled.

 We understand that after a serious accident you need to concentrate on your recovery.
 Unfortunately, the minimum liability insurance required by Texas law is usually inadequate to cover the damages caused by catastrophic accidents.
 While receiving compensation for the harm you have suffered is of utmost importance, the stress of a lawsuit can be taxing.
 With this in mind, we will take over the case and use our collective skill and experience to uncover every contributing cause of your accident and identify all potentially liable parties.
 We can also assist you in finding medical specialists and other care providers, and petition that they wait for payment until your case is resolved through settlement or trial.
 For a free case review, contact us today.

 Drivers must exercise reasonable care on Texas’ roads and highways; however, most auto accidents stem from failure to abide by traffic laws or negligent and/or reckless driving, such as:

 Also, drivers too often attempt to multi-task behind the wheel, engaging in such dangerous activities as talking and texting on cell phones.
 However, factors other than poor judgment behind the wheel contribute to the high number of car and truck collisions; in some cases, extenuating circumstances may have led to your personal injury or accident, triggering third party liability.